-2.6.
+2.7.
 Translation of SPDI patterns into monitoring policies

-SEMIOTICS follows a pattern-driven approach in managing IoT/IIoT deployments, with SPDI properties' verification, as detailed in deliverable D4.1.
+SEMIOTICS follows a pattern-driven approach in managing IoT/IIoT deployments, with SPDI properties' verification, as detailed in deliverable D4.1 and its follow-up D4.8.
 There are 4 verification means that can be used for said SPDI properties: testing, certificate, pattern-based and monitoring.
 The latter, in specific, is of particular interest in the context of Task 4.2.

-In more detail, the Pattern Orchestrator (PO) component receives instantiated Recipes (i.e. definitions of IoT orchestrations) from the Recipe Cooker (RC) component, and transforms them to a machine processable format (Drools), then transmitting them to the Pattern Engines at the various layers.
+In more detail, the Pattern Orchestrator (PO) component receives instantiated Recipes (i.e. definitions of IoT orchestrations) from the Recipe Cooker (RC) component and transforms them to a machine readable format (Drools), then transmitting them to the Pattern Engines at the various layers.
 In the context of this translation, the PO will be also responsible to match the SPDI properties required to the monitoring capabilities of the specific components selected to instantiate the designed workflows.